atostivint/esop/README.md

-# esop
+# Employee Stock Option Plan
-Employee Stock Option Plan
+a curated collection of ESOP related documents and files